Imre Schlosser

-Imre Schlosser (also known as Imre Schlosser-Lakatos; 11 October 1889 – 18 July 1959) was a Hungarian footballer of Danube Swabian ancestry who played as a forward.
+Imre Schlosser (also known as Imre Lakatos; 11 October 1889 – 18 July 1959) was a Hungarian footballer of Danube Swabian ancestry who played as a forward.
 He still holds the record as the highest goalscorer in the history of the Hungarian National Championship.
+He was also the first player from outside the British Isles to break the record of most association football international caps.

 Club career

-The son of János Schlosser and Maria Kettner, he had two brothers, (John and Joseph), who were members of the Ferencvárosi TC, and thus, he followed their footsteps and made his debut at the age of 17, on 25 February 1906, against the Postás ellen (0-1), but his game was not yet appropriate, so he returned to the second team to strengthen for 3 months.
-He was on the first team again in the fall and this time he showed the potential of his talent, so he soon became a regular member of the team.
-Schlosser played eight seasons in green and white (1906-1915), of which he was champion six times and the top goal scorer of the league six times in a row, scoring a total of 258 league goals in 155 league matches.
+The son of János Schlosser and Mária Kettner, he had two elder brothers, János and József, who were both members of Ferencvárosi TC.
+Following in his brothers' footsteps, he made his debut at the age of 17, on 25 February 1906, against Postás (0-1).
+His game was not yet appropriate, so he returned to the second team to strengthen for 3 months.
+He was on the first team again in the fall, and this time, he showed his potential and soon became a regular member of the team.
+Schlosser played eight seasons in green and white (1906 - 1915), of which he was champion six times and the top goal scorer of the league six times in a row, scoring a total of 258 league goals in 155 league matches.
 He also won one Hungarian Cup in 1912-13, in which he scored the winning goal in the final.

 Remarkably, he also topped the European top scoring list four times in a row, in the 1910-11(42), 1911-12(40) and 1912-13(42) and 1913-14(36) seasons, making him the first-ever player to be Europe's top scorer four times, a record that was later equalled only by the great Josef Bican and Lionel Messi.
-After an argument with the FTC management team, he signed with the club's biggest rival MTK, and with them he was the champion of Hungary a further 6 times.
-He then spent a season at Wiener AC in Austria before returning to Ferencvárosi, to help them to a double, winning both the league and cup.
+After an argument with the FTC management team, he signed with the club's biggest rival MTK, and with them, he was the champion of Hungary a further 6 times.
+He then spent a season at Wiener AC in Austria before returning to Ferencvárosi to help them to a double, winning both the league and cup.

 In his club career, Schlosser reportedly scored 417 league goals, a number believed to be the sixth highest of all-time in European top leagues.
 He managed IFK Norrköping.